KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Security groups are acting as a “firewall” on EC2 instances
 - They regulate:
   - Access to Ports
-  - Authorised IP ranges – IPv4 and IPv6
+  - Authorized IP ranges – IPv4 and IPv6
   - Control of inbound network (from other to the instance)
   - Control of outbound network (from the instance to other)